A Survey of Knowledge-Enhanced Text Generation: General Methods of Integrating Knowledge into NLG

 where $\mathcal{N}(u)= \{(u_i, e_{ij}, u_j) \in \mathcal{E} | u_i = u ~\text{or}~ u_j = u\}$ denotes the set of edges containing node $u$, $\textbf{u}^{(k)}$ and $\textbf{e}_{ij}^{(k)}$ are feature vectors of a node $u$ and the edge between $u_i$ and $u_j$ at the $k$-th iteration/layer.
 The choice of $\textsc{Aggregate}(\cdot)$ and $\textsc{Combine}(\cdot)$ in GNNs is crucial.
 A number of architectures for $\textsc{Aggregate}(\cdot)$ have been proposed in different GNN works such as GAT~\cite{velivckovic2018graph}.
 Meanwhile, the $\textsc{Aggregate}(\cdot)$ function used in labeled graphs (e.g., a knowledge graph) is often taken as those GNNs for modeling relational graphs~\cite{schlichtkrull2018modeling}.
 To obtain the representation of graph $\mathcal{G}$ (denoted as $\textbf{h}_{G}$), the $\textsc{Readout}(\cdot)$ function (either a simple permutation invariant function or sophisticated graph-level pooling function) pools node features from the final iteration $K$,

 \paragraph{Applications} Graph network has been commonly used in integrating knowledge in graph structure such as knowledge graph and dependency graph.
-Graph attention network~\cite{velivckovic2018graph} can be combined with sequence attention and jointly optimized~\cite{zhou2018commonsense,zhang2020grounded}. {We will introduce different graph structure knowledge in subsequent sections such as knowledge graph (Section \ref{sec:know-graph}), dependency graph (Section \ref{sec:syn-graph}-\ref{sec:sem-graph}) and keyword/sentence graph (Section \ref{sec:key-graph}).}
+Graph attention network~\cite{velivckovic2018graph} can be combined with sequence attention and jointly optimized~\cite{zhou2018commonsense,zhang2020grounded}. {We will introduce different graph structure knowledge in subsequent sections such as knowledge graph (Section \ref{sec:know-graph}), dependency graph (Section \ref{sec:syn-graph}-\ref{sec:sem-graph}), and open knowledge graph (OpenKG) (Section \ref{sec:openkg}).}